Last updated: 1 week ago

 According to Apple, "The future of TV is apps."
 While this never fully came to fruition, the App Store on tvOS graduated the platform from "side project" to a full-fledged platform.

-When the Apple TV App Store was first released, Apple placed a focus on cooking apps, real estate apps, and single-button games.
+When the Apple TV App Store first released, Apple placed a focus on cooking apps, real estate apps, and single-button games.
 Just like with every other App Store, the initial release was flooded with junk apps for digital fireplaces and "premium" screensavers.

 Now the store is focused on entertainment apps for video, like YouTube, Hulu, Netflix, and Amazon. tvOS 13 introduced Apple Arcade, which resides in the App Store and the Home Screen too.